 Section 6 – Two core requirements to gain membership are the completion of the Texnikoi plaque as well as the signature sheet.
 Any new member found to forge signature(s) will be put on probation for the remainder of the year (at the discretion of the current executive board).

-Section 7 – Advertisement for the honorary will begin in mid-September at the latest.
+Section 7 – Advertisement for the honorary will begin at the fall involvement fair at the latest.

 Section 8 – Interviews of potential new members can be conducted at the discretion of the Executive Board.